Fastest Growing Suburbs in Melbourne – 2026 Guide

 |---|---|---|---|

-| Tarneit (Wyndham) | ~20% | ~$650,000 | New train line & station |
+| Tarneit (Wyndham) | 3.0% | A$665,000 | Rail connectivity & masterplanned estates |

-| Mernda (Whittlesea) | ~5% | ~$700,000 | Rail extension |
+| Mernda (Whittlesea) | 0.7% | A$725,000 | Rail extension & ongoing housing growth |

-| Cobblebank (Melton) | ~15% | ~$610,000 | New train station |
+| Cobblebank (Melton) | −9.7% | A$602,500 | New station precinct & growth-area development |

-| Wyndham Vale (Wyndham) | ~4% | ~$600,000 | Train link & express services |
+| Wyndham Vale (Wyndham) | 2.5% | A$590,000 | Rail link & expanding family estates |

-| Melton (Melton) | ~4% | ~$480,000 | Future rail electrification & freeway |
+| Melton (Melton) | 4.9% | A$510,000 | Growth-area demand & major transport planning |

-| Cranbourne East (Casey) | ~3% | ~$710,000 | Road upgrades & planned rail |
+| Cranbourne East (Casey) | 2.1% | A$730,000 | Road upgrades & continued fringe development |

-| Sunshine (Brimbank) | ~1% | ~$800,000 | Major transport hub |
+| Sunshine (Brimbank) | 1.0% | A$823,000 | Major transport hub role & urban renewal |

-| Donnybrook (Mitchell/Whittlesea) | ~8% | ~$600,000 | Upgraded station & new city plans |
+| Donnybrook (Mitchell/Whittlesea) | −0.8% | A$645,000 | Growth-area estates & improving connectivity |

-| Kalkallo (Hume) | ~12% | ~$600,000 | Planned freeway & nearby jobs hub |
+| Kalkallo (Hume) | 1.2% | A$637,500 | Growth-area precincts & access to key corridors |

-| Wallan (Mitchell) | ~8% | ~$600,000 | Future train extension & highway upgrades |
+| Wallan (Mitchell) | −2.7% | A$640,000 | Highway access & commuter-town growth |

 One example still makes me smile.
 We moved a family to Wyndham Vale the week its new station opened.
 Before that train, they would never have looked so far west.
-Day one, customer rode the express and texted me: “Thirty‑two minutes to Southern Cross—unreal!”
+Day one, customer rode the express and texted me: “Thirty two minutes to Southern Cross—unreal!”
 He now enjoys a backyard barbecue instead of a balcony and swears the rail link did more for his quality of life than any pay rise could have.

-Budget‑Friendly Growth Hubs: Melbourne Suburbs Under $600k
+Budget‑Friendly Growth Hubs: Melbourne Suburbs Under $700k

 Unsurprisingly, many of the boom burbs are also the city’s most affordable.
-Melton, Werribee, Dallas and Doveton sit in the $400k–$600k bracket, making them magnets for first‑home buyers and budget‑minded families.
+Melton, Werribee, Dallas and Doveton sit in the roughly $500k–$700k bracket, making them magnets for first-home buyers and budget-minded families.
 Once dismissed as dormitory towns, they’re now buzzing with renovations, new playgrounds and Sunday sports.
-It’s plain economics: for the price of an inner‑city shoebox, buyers can secure a three‑bedroom house, a yard and maybe even a veggie patch—an option that’s increasingly attractive amid the rental crisis gripping Melbourne.
+It’s plain economics: for the price of an inner-city shoebox, buyers can secure a three-bedroom house, a yard and maybe even a veggie patch—an option that’s increasingly attractive amid the rental crisis gripping Melbourne.

-Melbourne’s Affordable & Popular Suburbs Under $600k
+Melbourne’s Affordable & Popular Suburbs Under $700k

 | Suburb | Growth % | Median House Price | Key Driver |